maxlath/wikibase-dump-filter/docs/prefilter.md

 Filtering a full dump takes a lot of time, and one of the reasons for that is that `wikibase-dump-filter` takes every line of the dump, and passes it through `JSON.parse` to be then able to make tests on it as a JS object.
 While there could be [ways to parse JSON objects faster](https://arxiv.org/abs/1902.08318), the biggest gains come from NOT parsing it in the first place, which can be done by pre-filtering the lines based on what you know of the entities you are looking for.

 The following documentation might look like a `grep` tutorial.
-Because it's one ;) This prefiltering step could theoretically be integrated directly in to `wikibase-dump-filter`, but that would mean more code for something other tools do already very well, and with potentially better performance that what we could achieve in NodeJS.
+Because it's one ;) This prefiltering step could theoretically be integrated directly in to `wikibase-dump-filter`, but that would mean more code for something other tools do already very well, and with potentially better performance that what we could be achieved in NodeJS.

 ### Basic prefilter